droserasprout/lenovo-yoga-c930-linux/README.md

 ## About

-At this page you can find various fixes to provide full hardware support of Lenovo Yoga C930 on Linux.
+At this page you can find various notes about hardware support of Lenovo Yoga C930 on Linux.
 All solutions was tested with Fedora Workstation 29 but should work with any Linux distribution.

+If your main question is "Should I buy this laptop for using with Linux now?" than answer is "No".
+Massive ACPI and Power Management issues, microphone, surround speakers and fingerprint sensor not working.

 ## Summary

 * Minimum BIOS version: **8GCN32WW**
 * Minimum kernel version: **5.1-rc1** (see [Older kernels](#older-kernels) otherwise)
+* Tested kernel version: **5.1-rc6**

 | Subsystem | Status | Notes |
 |---------------------|---------------|---------------------------------------------------------------------------------------------|